 Fig. 1.
 (A) Species accumulation curves for (i) all sites with only traps (color), (ii) all sites with traps and nets combined (color), (iii) Port of Seattle (color); (iv) Boeing Paine Field (color), and (v) Seattle City Light (color).
 Collection effort was defined as the number of trap sites, and lines indicate XXX.
 (B) Chao richness estimates for each site, where triangles are raw species counts and circles are estimated species richness; the data exclude some morphospecies and net records.

 Fig. 2.
-Proportional abundance and unique species for all genera, with (A) trap caught specimens pooled across all sites and years, (B) trap caught specimens from Port of Seattle, (C) trap caught specimens from Seattle City Light, (D) trap caught specimens from Boeing Paine Field, (E) trap and net caught specimens pooled across all sites and years, and (F) pooled net caught specimens.
+Proportional abundance and unique species for all genera.
+A) trap and net caught records pooled across all sites and years, B) trap records from all sites and years, C) net records from all sites and years, D) trap records from POS, E) trap records from BPF, and F) trap records from SCL.
+The top three panels compare overall composition by collection method, while the bottom three panels compare composition by site.
+Data do not include morphospecies.

 Fig. 3.
 Variation in community composition across sites.
 Bee species are plotted on the first two axes of a three-dimensional non-metric multidimensional ordination.
 Small points are individual station/year combinations.
 Large points are the centroids of the three sites, and ellipses are 95% confidence intervals around the site centroids.
 Bee species shown are the most representative (top 10th percentile of a random forest analysis) of the compositional differences among sites.
 Text size of the labels is proportional to variable importance score (mean decrease in Gini score).